Malindup2/Habizen/README.md

-# WellNest - Wellness Tracking App
+# Habizen - Wellness Tracking App

 ## 📱 Project Overview

-**WellNest** is a comprehensive health and wellness tracking application built with Kotlin for Android.
+**Habizen** is a comprehensive health and wellness tracking application built with Kotlin for Android.
 It helps users maintain daily habits, track mood patterns, stay hydrated, and monitor their overall wellness progress using Material Design 3.

 ---